Al MacNeil: 1971 NHL playoffs run

 Canadiens general manager, Sam Pollock, bolstered the club when he swung a major trade to net top-scoring left-wing Frank Mahovlich from the Detroit Red Wings on January 13, 1971.
 The Canadiens rallied to qualify for the playoffs as the third seed in their division.
 The Canadiens stunned the heavily favoured, league-leading, Boston Bruins in the opening round of the playoffs by beating them four games to three in the quarter final round.
-They then defeated the Minnesota North Stars in the semi-finals.
-Unexpectedly, they made it to the Stanley Cup finals, playing the Chicago Black Hawks, and then beating them four games to three after having been behind in this series 3–2.
+They then defeated the Minnesota North Stars in the semifinals.
+Unexpectedly, they made it to the Stanley Cup Final, playing the Chicago Black Hawks, and then beating them four games to three after having been behind in this series 3–2.
 Game seven was in Chicago, and at the end of the second period, the score was tied at 2–2 after.
 The Canadiens scored the winning goal early in the third period to take the series and the championship, with Henri Richard scoring both the equalizer and game-winner.
 MacNeil and Richard hugged at the end of the game, but that did little to patch up their differences.

 Crucial to the Stanley Cup victory was MacNeil's decision to use rookie goaltender Ken Dryden in the playoffs despite Dryden having played only six regular-season games in 1970–71.
 MacNeil was presumably impressed that Dryden won all these regular games, allowing only nine goals for a 1.65 goals against average (GAA).
 Another crucial choice was having rookie Réjean Houle shadow the Black Hawks' star goal scorer Bobby Hull.
 Houle held Hull to only one even-strength goal in the finals series.